 Psychological symptoms are not simply external problems to be overcome but rather messages speaking to unconscious wishes and conflicts.
 The best way to approach them is with a non-judgemental stance, remaining conscientious and to not over-pathologize the human experience.
 Pay attention to your dreams and fantasies, listen to your body.
 Understanding the root of symptoms can decrease anxiety while increasing drive and creativity.
 Gaining insight into relationship patterns fosters the ability to break unuseful cycles and create healthier ways of living and interacting with others in romatic and professional relationships.

-I offer psychoanalytic treatment for adolescents and adults.
-I am currently accepting new patients, so please feel free to contact me.
 I also provide consultation services for mental health practitioners and psychoanalysts in formation who are interested in deepening their understanding of psychoanalytic theory and practice.